 Similarly, Nash and Mac Holbert, manager of Nash Editions, came up with the name “digigraph” for this type of print.
 But, Giclee stuck, unfortunately.
 Steak Poivre somehow sounds so much more appealing than Pepper Steak and Serigraph sounds more enticing than screen printing.

-Now, to some, the term “Giclee” has come to be associated with the combined processes of digital reproduction of fine artwork which culminates in an archival, pigment, inkjet print on fine art papers or canvases as opposed to standard lab prints which one might purchase from Walmart or Costco or other pedestrian photo lab where dye based prints are rendered to cheap plasticized papers which are bright white and usually very smooth and glossy.
+Now, to some, the term “Giclee” has come to be associated with the combined processes of digital reproduction of fine artwork which culminates in an archival, pigment, inkjet print on fine art papers or canvases as opposed to standard lab prints which one might purchase from a corner camera store where dye based prints are rendered to cheap glossy papers.
 To others the term simply equates to highest quality, archival print on fine art papers.

 Giclee represents an elegant, state-of-the-art reproduction.
 However, instead of “Giclee,” we prefer to use the description “Archival Pigment Inkjet Print” from a “Digital Reproduction” as described at the top of this page.
 Clearly, this is much longer.
 But it is perfectly accurate, whereas “Giclee” is simply a term which was coined in an attempt to overcome a stigma.
 Nevertheless, a rose by any other name…..